mat-shepherd/ci-pp1-nurture-seo/README.md

 ### Features Left to Implement
 The following features could be implemented in the future to provide users with more detailed information and further build trust through the website:

 - Individual service pages could expand upon the services provided detailing the service process, timeline, typical costs, and deliverables.
+This would also be beneficial for the search engine visibility of the website for relevant service keywords.
 - When more testimonials are gathered the client testimonials section could implement a carousel feature to rotate through testimonials.
 - When more testimonials are gathered a testimonials page could be created to display all testimonials.
 - A case studies pages could be created to showcase the work carried out and results achieved fo some of the consultant's clients.
 - Individual case studies could be showcased through a case studies card feature on the index page.
 These showcased case studies could then link to the case studies page.
 With more features added to the index page this could warrant moving the contact and about section to their own pages.
 - A blog feature could be implemented to allow the consultant to share knowledge and thought leadership by publishing blog article sont he site which would then be displayed on a blog listing page.
+This would also be beneficial the search engine visibility of the website across a range of relevant industry and user goal related keywords.

 ## Testing